mcdonaldd1/bootstrap5_builder/README.md

 > git push -u origin main
 ```
 <br /><hr color="black" width="75%"/><br />
 # <p style="text-align: center; font-size:16pt; font-weight: normal; color: orange">Credits</p>

 <p> This github follows several similar projects, pulling my favorite parts from each.
 I believe most are based on the original (npm-starter) git-hub project created by @mdo, creator of bootstrap itself.
 All credit can go to him and the many brilliant people who taught me how to do, what I present to you here.
 </p>

 <p> The following are YouTube educators that I wish to express a bit of gratitude towards.
 Thanks to them for providing hundreds of hours of quality, valuable AND FREE educational resources.
-There are a lot of people that can do these things for themselves (maybe better), but there are others who also have a great way of explaining the trade.
+There are a lot of people who can do these things for themselves (maybe better).
+Then there are those who can explain these complex subjects in a simple to understand way.
 <br /> Here are a few of them:
 </p>
 <ul>